Pioneering SME: MO4

 “At the moment, companies are planning their offshore operations based on wave and wind forecasts for the medium term (7-8 days).
 Calculations about the expected wave heights, period and direction determine whether to sail or, if they are already in the field, perform certain activities.
 An old-fashioned method that has been in use since the Second World War.
-Weather forecasts have become increasingly accurate, but in fact this method is too simple.
+Weather forecasts have become increasingly accurate, but in fact, this method is too simple.
 It offers too little information to be able to properly decide whether it is safe.
 Because of this great uncertainty, companies are incorporating a large safety margin.
 This leads to delays and extra costs, something the offshore wind industry cannot afford.
-With our method we can accurately predict ship motions.
+With our method, we can accurately predict ship motions.
 That is ultimately what it is all about."

 What is the core of your solution?

 “Whether you can work at a ship is not so much dependent on the waves but on the motions of the ship: be roll, sway and heave motions.
 We have developed a high-quality hydrodynamic model in which weather forecasts are loaded and which predicts all motions of a ship from half an hour up to over a week ahead.
-This model comprises algorithms and databases in which many years of R&D knowledge about hydromechanics has been incorporated.
+This model comprises algorithms and databases in which many years of R&D knowledge about hydromechanics have been incorporated.
 The crew does not have to delve into all data and calculations: the system does.
 The result is a recommendation to what extent the weather conditions allow them to get started.
 Within which limits a ship can be deployed and which ship motions are critical will depend on the planned operation.
 This is interesting for both the installation and maintenance of wind farms.
-For installation you are talking about installing monopiles, TPs, grouts and cables.
+For installation, you are talking about installing monopiles, TPs, grouts and cables.
 For maintenance, it is particularly interesting for transferring people.
-We have developed various modules that can be installed on board or onshore."
+We have developed various modules that can be installed onboard or onshore."

 What is so pioneering about your solution?

 “Technically it is innovative that we make it possible to see the ship motions for the coming days with the push of a button.
-All processes are linked to each other into an automated system.
+All processes are linked to each other in an automated system.
 Our method also means a completely new way of working.
 A company can make a substantiated decision on completely different grounds."

 What are the benefits?

 “We are increasing the efficiency of the operation.
 A ship costs €30,000 up to almost half a million per day.
 Thanks to our method, the number of working days can be increased by 10-20%.
-Increasing the workability, the offshore wind industry can save hundreds of millions annually.
+By increasing the workability, the offshore wind industry can save hundreds of millions annually.
 In addition, we limit the risks by not sailing to a location if it is actually not possible, as is sometimes the case nowadays.
-Furthermore, the statistical model offers a clear, transparent way of working: afterwards one can determine what the weather was like while an on-board sensor validates all data.
+Furthermore, the statistical model offers a clear, transparent way of working: afterwards one can determine what the weather was like while an onboard sensor validates all data.
 The engineering of the operation is also a lot simpler and, therefore, cheaper; so far, someone in the office has been busy calculating for a long time.
 In principle, our method is applicable to everything that moves at sea.
-For the most weather critical operations, such as lifting heavy loads, working from smaller ships and transferring people, the direct benefits are the most obvious.”
+For the most weather-critical operations, such as lifting heavy loads, working from smaller ships and transferring people, the direct benefits are the most obvious.”